franciscop/tokyochat/readme.md

-# Real time chat in Javascript with socket.io
+# Real time chat in Javascript

 We are going to make a real time chat with Javascript in this free workshop.
 You will learn websockets and the basics of Node.js.

 You will receive a basic Node.js template and we will follow the project from there.
 We will then implement the front-end with simple CSS+HTML, and finally we will add the real time functionality with javascript, socket.io and jQuery.

+Thanks to Hiroaki Yasutomo for hosting this event at SHIFTBRAIN Inc. He also organizes these awesome weekly programming meetups: https://www.meetup.com/i-teach-you-programming-so-you-teach-me-english/

 Francisco Presencia has done this and similar workshops all around the world following his passion of teaching people.
-He is an avid developer who has made many different kind of projects using all kind of technologies, check out his webpage: https://francisco.io/
+He has made many different projects: https://francisco.io/